-This policy is available on the school website and is included in the staff room and electronically.
-It is available to all visitors on request.
-All relevant polices have been updated to reflect the increased use of remote learning and all necessary risk assessments have been completed and refer to safeguarding procedures.
+This policy is available on the school website and is available electronically for all members of staff.
+A shorter Safeguarding handout is available to all visitors at the main reception.
+All relevant policies, e.g. e-safety have been updated to reflect the increased use of remote learning and all necessary risk assessments have been completed and make reference to safeguarding procedures.